hpcloud-mon/mon-arch/README.md

 * Integration with Graphite

-* As we are also building Jahmon for HP's CloudSystem we will be developing an integrated and automatically configured solution for the Monitoring Agents and Alarms.
+* As we are also building for HP's CloudSystem we will be developing an integrated and automatically configured solution for the Monitoring Agents and Alarms.

 # Contact